It is used to treat high blood pressure.

 What do I need to tell my doctor BEFORE I take this drug?

-If you have an allergy to nisoldipine or any other part of this drug.
+If you have an allergy to amlodipine, valsartan, or any other part of this drug.
 If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.
-If you are taking phenytoin.
+If you have kidney disease.
+If you are taking a drug that has aliskiren in it and you also have diabetes or kidney problems.
+If you are breast-feeding.
+Do not breast-feed while you take this drug.
 This is not a list of all drugs or health problems that interact with this drug.
 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take this drug?

 Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.
 Avoid driving and doing other tasks or actions that call for you to be alert until you see how this drug affects you.
 To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.
-If you are allergic to tartrazine, talk with your doctor.
-Some products have tartrazine.
+Check your blood pressure as you have been told.
+Have blood work checked as you have been told by the doctor.
+Talk with the doctor.
 It is rare, but worse chest pain and heart attack can happen after this drug is first started or after the dose is raised.
 The risk may be greater in people who have very bad heart blood vessel disease.
 Talk with the doctor.
-Check your blood pressure as you have been told.
-Have blood work checked as you have been told by the doctor.
-Talk with the doctor.
-Avoid grapefruit and grapefruit juice.
 Talk with your doctor before using OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen, and some natural products or aids.
+If you are taking a salt substitute that has potassium in it, a potassium-sparing diuretic, or a potassium product, talk with your doctor.
+If you are on a low-salt or salt-free diet, talk with your doctor.
+It may take a few weeks to see the full effect.
+Talk with your doctor before you drink alcohol.
+Be careful in hot weather or while being active.
+Drink lots of fluids to stop fluid loss.
+Tell your doctor if you have too much sweat, fluid loss, throwing up, or loose stools.
+This may lead to low blood pressure.
+Liver problems have happened with this drug.
+Sometimes, liver problems have needed to be treated in the hospital.
+Talk with the doctor.
 If you are 65 or older, use this drug with care.
 You could have more side effects.
-Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
-Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.
+Signs of a high potassium level like a heartbeat that does not feel normal; change in thinking clearly and with logic; feeling weak, lightheaded, or dizzy; feel like passing out; numbness or tingling; or shortness of breath.
+Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
 Very bad dizziness or passing out.
-Shortness of breath, a big weight gain, or swelling in the arms or legs.
 Chest pain that is new or worse.
+Swelling in the arms or legs.
+Stiff muscles, shakiness, or muscle movements that are not normal.

 What are some other side effects of this drug?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Dizziness.
-Throat irritation.
-Headache.
+Nose or throat irritation.
+Signs of a common cold.
 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 How is this drug best taken?

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.
-Take on an empty stomach.
-Take 1 hour before or 2 hours after meals.
-Swallow whole.
-Do not chew, break, or crush.
+Take with or without food.
+Take this drug at the same time of day.
 Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.
+Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.

 What do I do if I miss a dose?